act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 2

-This paragraph holds the visual reference word "box".
+This paragraph includes the [visual reference word][] "box".
 The button is identified with the word "box" but also identified by referencing that the content can be found below this content in the DOM order.
 Note that "below" is also a visual reference word but in this case it can also be accurately interpreted as "further in the DOM tree order" which does not rely on visual attributes alone.
+Hence, the paragraph matches the (**non-visual reference**) condition.

 ```html
 <p>Interact with the box below this paragraph, for a surprise</p>